rushout09/ai-startups-india/README.md

 # Awesome AI Startups India
 An exhaustive list of AI Startups in India 2024!

+## Contributing Guide
+Create a pull request to add your startup or email at rushabh@tryseoexpert.com

 An updated list of best Generative AI startups being built in India.
 Includes startups from all sectors and all stages.